Assassin-plus/Assassin-plus.github.io/_posts/2025-01-31-Plane-Shadows.md

 More important than having a penumbra is having any shadow at all.
 Without some shadow as a visual cue, scenes are often unconvincing and more difficult to perceive.

-> It is usually better to have an inaccurate shadow than none at all, as the eye is fairly forgiving about the shadow’s shape.
+> It is usually better to have an inaccurate shadow than none at all, as the eye is fairly forgiving about the shadow???s shape.

 In the following sections, we will go beyond these simple modeled shadows and present methods that compute shadows automatically in real time from the occluders in a scene.
 The first section handles the special case of shadows cast on *planar surfaces*, and the second section covers more general shadow algorithms, i.e., casting shadows onto *arbitrary surfaces*.
 Both hard and soft shadows will be covered.
 To conclude, some *optimization techniques* are presented that apply to various shadow algorithms.